aiyuswa/RepData_PeerAssessment1/PA1_template.md

 ![plot of chunk unnamed-chunk-4](figure/unnamed-chunk-4-1.png)

-Now calculating the mean and median of the number of steps taken per day.
+**Calculating the mean and median of the number of steps taken per day.**

 ```r